- Home

 3. Add plants to your home

 Plants might not be the first thing that springs to mind when thinking about how to make your home cosier.
-But the fact that they bring colour, texture, and positivity, and have numerous health benefits, makes them a perfect addition to a hygge lifestyle.
+But the fact that they bring colour, and texture, and have numerous health benefits, makes them a perfect addition to a hygge lifestyle.

 The best way to use plants to add warmth to a sterile space is to choose ones that are different textures, sizes, and shapes – and to get creative with how you display them.
 For example, perhaps a small, spiky cactus can be tucked next to a tall cheese plant and a mid-size spider plant for maximum cosiness.
 This article on creative ways to display indoor plants from Ideal Home has plenty more tips.